Atrenoch/WHSTechNotes/journal.md

+# September 10, 2024

+This is a sample entry.

 A video game that I really enjoy playing is The Elder Scrolls V Skyrim.
 I love the fact that the land is so diverse, and there are many different damage type systems.
 The Magic system is extremely diverse, and it gives a great feeling when you use magika.